-The CPS prints the SSN match result in the "FAA Information" section of the output document as the SSN Match Flag.
-If the match is successful, the CPS doesn't match the student's data against the Social Security database on subsequent transactions.
-However, the CPS will attempt the match again if the student makes corrections to the name, birth date, or SSN.
-The FAFSA will not be processed without a valid SSN for the aid applicant.
+The FPS prints the SSN match result in the "FAA Information" section of the output document as the SSN Match Flag.
+If the match is successful, the FPS doesn't match the student's data against the Social Security database on subsequent transactions.
+However, the FPS will attempt the match again if the student makes corrections to the name, date of birth, or SSN.
+The FAFSA form will not be processed without a valid SSN for the aid applicant.

-Successful match
+Successful Match

-If the CPS match with the SSA confirms the student's SSN and the Social Security records have the same name and birth date as reported on the FAFSA, you may disburse aid to the otherwise eligible student.
+If the FPS match with the SSA confirms the name, SSN, and date of birth as reported on the FAFSA form, you may disburse aid to the otherwise eligible student.
 No comment is provided on the output document when the SSN match is successful.
 Of course, if you have any conflicting information about the SSN, you must resolve the conflict before disbursing FSA funds to the student.
-Once a student's SSN is confirmed and there is no discrepancy on the name or birth date, the student can't change the SSN.
+Once a student's SSN is successfully matched with the SSA, the student can't change the SSN.

-If a student whose match data have been confirmed subsequently tries to change their SSN, the CPS won't accept the change.
-Instead, the student's SAR will have a comment telling the student to contact the financial aid administrator at their school for help.
-In the unlikely event that the confirmed SSN is wrong, the student must correct it by filing a new FAFSA.
+If a student whose data was successfully matched with the SSA subsequently tries to change their SSN, the FPS won't accept the change.
+Instead, the student's FAFSA Submission Summary will have a comment telling the student to contact the FAA at their school for help.
+In the unlikely event that the confirmed SSN is wrong, the student must correct it by filing a new FAFSA form.

-No match on the Social Security number
+No Match on the Social Security Number

-You must resolve any problems with the match before disbursing aid.
+You must resolve any problems with the SSA match before disbursing aid.
 If the SSN is not found in the SSA database, the student's application will be rejected.
 The student will also receive a comment instructing them to correct their SSN or contact the SSA if they believe the number reported is correct.
-If it is wrong on the application, the student will have to correct it with the CPS and get a successful match result before they can receive aid.
+If it is wrong on the application, the student will have to correct it with the FPS and get a successful match result before they can receive aid.

-- Student reported wrong SSN on the FAFSA.
-If the student's application is rejected because they reported an SSN that is not in the SSA's database, the student must provide the correct SSN to the CPS.
-This will change the current SSN in the CPS, but it will not change the original, identifying SSN.
-A student can file a new FAFSA to correct the original SSN, but since the Common Origination and Disbursement (COD) System will use the current SSN to process records, changing the original SSN is not always necessary.
+• Student reported wrong SSN on the FAFSA form.
+If the student's application is rejected because they reported an SSN that is not in the SSA's database, the student must provide the correct SSN to the FPS.
+This will change the current SSN in the FPS, but it will not change the original, identifying SSN.
+A student can file a new FAFSA form to correct the original SSN, but since the Common Origination and Disbursement (COD) System will use the current SSN to process records, changing the original SSN is not always necessary.
 See "Applicants Using Same SSN" later in this chapter.
+While COD will process using the current SSN, there are other systems, such as EDExpress and some mainframe and servicer systems, that will still use the incorrect SSN originally reported to identify records.
+These systems will be able to interface with COD but might still need the original SSN to process records.